-Though not as fun as HIIT (high intensity interval training), strength training also provides the same “afterburn” effect but to a higher degree, allowing you to burn a higher number of calories over the next 24 to 48 hours even while asleep, or sedentary.
+Though not as fun as HIIT (high intensity interval training), strength training also provides the same “afterburn” effect, but to an even higher degree.
+This allows you to burn a higher number of calories in the 24 to 48 hours after your workout, even while asleep, or sedentary.
 The degree of this metabolic boost depends primarily on the amount of weight you lift in relation to your own strength.
-If you use an easier weight the change in metabolism is small whereas if you use a weight that is very challenging for yourself then you can maximize the metabolic increase that strength training gives you.
+If you use an easier weight, the change in metabolism is small; whereas, if you use a weight that is very challenging, then you can maximize the metabolic increase that strength training gives you.

-Typically men are not scared of strength training and even intentionally go after it for their exercise routine but many women on the other hand shy away from it and then wonder why men drop weight so much more easily when “dieting”.
-Building muscle is the key to faster weight loss and making it easier to maintain a healthy body weight and you don’t have to look like a professional bodybuilder to get the benefit of weight training.
-So let go of your concerns of bulking up and grab some dumbbells, I promise you won’t regret it.
+Typically men are not scared of strength training and even intentionally go after it for their exercise routine, but many women tend to shy away from it—and then wonder why men drop weight so much more easily when “dieting” than they seem to.
+In fact, building muscle is the key to faster weight loss and making it easier to maintain a healthy body weight and you don’t have to look like a professional bodybuilder to get the benefit of weight training.
+So, let go of your concerns of bulking up and grab some dumbbells, I promise you won’t regret it.

 In this video we have changed up the traditional strength training to engage the core a bit more which in turn burns a few more calories.
 On top of this the motions we use also help to build overall body control and coordination that will cross over into many different everyday life activities.

 Be sure to start with lighter weights than you may typically use as the motions will take a while to get used to.
 Once you have the form down, then you can easily increase the amount of weight lifted to get more of a calorie burn while exercising, an afterburn when done, and a permanent metabolism boost from the muscle tissue built by this type of exercise.

 • 3 Groups of 2 Exercises

 • Alternating ABAB Pattern

 • Arm Scoops • Side Bends with Reach